madprops/blog/docs/mallcode/mallcode.md

 A user can have continued control for up to 60 seconds.

-After that they lose control and get soft-blocked for 10 seconds.
+After that they lose control and get blocked for 10 seconds.

 ---